nautobot/nautobot-app-golden-config/docs/quick-start.md

    3. Make sure to select the **Provides** called `backup configs`.
    4. Click Create.

-3. Next, make sure to update the Plugins **Settings** with the backup details.
+3. Next, make sure to create new or update existing Plugins **Settings** with the backup details.

    1. Navigate to `Plugins -> Settings` under the Golden Configuration Section.
+   2. Create new or select one of the existing `Settings` objects
-   2. Fill out the Backup Repository.
+   3. Fill out the Backup Repository.
 (The dropdown will show the repository that was just created.)
-   3. Fill out Backup Path Template.
+   4. Fill out Backup Path Template.
 Typically `{{obj.site.slug}}/{{obj.name}}.cfg`, see [Setting Details](./navigating-golden.md#application-settings)
-   4. Select whether or not to do a connectivity check per device.
+   5. Select whether or not to do a connectivity check per device.
-   5. Click Save.
+   6. Click Save.

 4. Create Configuration Removals and Replacements.